-In summary, the COVID - 19 pandemic affected all aspects of socio-economic life, negatively affecting economic growth, trade, labor, employment and income of workers.
+In summary, the COVID - 19 pandemic affected all aspects of socio-economic life, negatively affecting economic growth, trade, employment and income of workers.
 However, the infection rate in Vietnam is still much lower than that in South Korea, Singapore, and Taiwan, which have been praised by the international media for their effective response to the pandemic.
-Survey results, assessing governments of countries as well as people's confidence in the government's decisions in the fight against epidemic the COVID-19 of daliaresearch.com show that Government of Vietnam achieved high credit with great support and satisfied attitude of the people in this "war".
+Survey results, assessing governments of countries as well people's confidence in the government's decisions in the fight against the COVID-19 epidemic of daliaresearch.com show that the Government of Vietnam achieved high credit with great support and satisfied attitude of the people in this "war".
 Specifically, Vietnam 62%, Argentina 61%, Austria 58%, Singapore 57%, China 56%, South Africa 56%.

 Although not a rich country, but Vietnam is considered a model and example in the fight against the epidemic COVID-19.
-The effectiveness of Vietnam's response to pandemic shows that community values are foundation associated with inseparable role, the participation of many actors in the Vietnamese political system.
+The effectiveness of Vietnam's response to pandemic shows that community values are the foundation associated with the inseparable role, the participation of many actors in the Vietnamese political system.
 The whole political system took part, from the leaders of the Party and the Government to the district and commune authorities to the people, businesses, media and press.
-The against epidemics requires the determination, trust, consensus and joint strength of the entire people, which is the basis for the concentration and unification of power, so that collective efforts and actions bring benefits to community.
+The fight against epidemics requires the determination, trust, consensus and joint strength of the entire people, which is the basis for the concentration and unification of power, so that collective efforts and actions bring benefits to community.

-4. Solutions in response to the COVID - 19 pandemic in Vietnam in the coming period administration of the Government, the Prime Minister, the National Steering Committee for Disease Control and Prevention COVID - 19, sectors, levels, localities, the whole political system have united, agreed to drastically implement many synchronous measures, both preventing and limiting the spread of epidemics and ensuring the implementation of economic development tasks society, ensuring social security and safety; Initially obtained many positive results, showing the strength of national solidarity, the determination of the entire Party, the entire people and our entire army the fight against the pandemic, recognized and highly appreciated by the world.
+Solutions in response to the COVID - 19 pandemic in Vietnam in the coming period

+In the absence of a specific preventive vaccine, drug or treatment regimen, the COVID-19 epidemic has become and is becoming a national health disaster.
+In Vietnam, under the leadership of the Party and State, under the direction and administration of the Government, the Prime Minister, the National Steering Committee for Disease Control and Prevention COVID-19, sectors, levels, localities, the whole political system have united, agreed to drastically implement many synchronous measures, both preventing and limiting the spread of epidemics and ensuring the implementation of economic development tasks society, ensuring social security and safety; Initially obtained many positive results, showing the strength of national solidarity, the determination of the entire Party, the entire people and our entire army in the fight against the pandemic, recognized and highly appreciated by the world.
 However, the road to victory is still long and difficult ahead, because the achievement we want will not only be against epidemics, but also efforts to both develop the economy and stabilize the commune.
 In this effort, Vietnam needs to focus on the following key solutions: